cncf/devstats.archive/USAGE.md

 Feed InfluxDB using:
 - `PG_PASS='psql_pwd' IDB_PASS='influxdb_pwd' ./db2influx sig_metions_data metrics/sig_mentions.sql '2017-08-14' '2017-08-21' d`
-- First parameter is used as exact series name when metrics query returns single row with single column value.
+- The first parameter is used as exact series name when metrics query returns single row with single column value.
 - First parameter is used as function name when metrics query return mutiple rows, each with >= 2 columns.
-This function receives data row and period name and should return series name and value(s).
+This function receives data row and the period name and should return series name and value(s).
-- Second parameter is a metrics SQL file, it should contain time conditions defined as `'{{from}}'` and `'{{to}}'`.
+- The second parameter is a metrics SQL file, it should contain time conditions defined as `'{{from}}'` and `'{{to}}'`.
 - Next two parameters are date ranges.
-- Last parameter can be h, d, w, m, q, y (hour, day, week, month, quarter, year).
+- The last parameter can be h, d, w, m, q, y (hour, day, week, month, quarter, year).
 - This tool uses environmental variables starting with `IDB_`, please see `context.go`, `idb_conn.go` and `cmd/db2influx/db2influx.go` for details.
-- `IDB_` variables are exactly the same as `PG_` to set host, databaxe, user name, password.
+- `IDB_` variables are exactly the same as `PG_` to set host, database, user name, password.
 - There is also `z2influx` tool.
 It is used to fill given series with zeros.
 Typical usage: `./z2influx 'series1,series2' 2017-01-01 2018-01-01 w` - will fill all weeks from 2017 with zeros for series1 and series2.

 # To check results in the InfluxDB: